DechertNicholas/SphaxPatch_BiggerReactors/readme.md

  the Extreme Reactors patch (as linked above).
 All artwork and other imagery are property of their respective owners, and have been rehosted here with permission granted in the [Sphax mod patch support thread](https://bdcraft.net/community/releases-for-mods-f9/rules-read-this-before-posting-mod-support-patch-t312.html).

-I take no credit for the artwork or imagry.
+I take no credit for the artwork or imagery.

 ## Mods
 The Big Reactors mod is property of [ErogenousBeef](http://www.big-reactors.com/#/).